-Under some plans, employees can have you contribute limited amounts of their before-tax pay to a plan.
+Under certain plans, employees can have you contribute limited amounts of their before-tax pay to a plan.
 These amounts (and the earnings on them) are generally tax free until your employees receive distributions from the plan in later years.

-In general, individuals who are employed can also set up and contribute to individual retirement arrangements (IRAs).
+In general, individuals who are employed or self-employed can also set up and contribute to individual retirement arrangements (IRAs).

-- Simplified employee pensions (SEPs)
+- Simplified employee pension (SEP)

-- · SIMPLE retirement plans
+- SIMPLE retirement plan

-- · Qualified plans
+- · Qualified plan

-- Individual retirement arrangements (IRAs)
+- Individual retirement arrangement (IRA)

-- □ 15 Circular E, Employer's Tax Guide

-- □ 533 Self-Employment Tax

-- □ 560 Retirement Plans for Small Business (SEP, SIMPLE, and Keogh Plans)

-- □ 575 Pension and Annuity Income

-- □ 590 Individual Retirement Arrangements (IRAs) (Including Roth IRAs and Education IRAs)
+- □ 560 Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans) - □ 590 Individual Retirement Arrangements (IRAs) (Including Roth IRAs and Education IRAs)